maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 We can extract two type parameters from this statement: S, and F(T) where T == S. Therefore, the function we want will have the form `fn for_each_children(S, impl FnMut(S))`.

-It's not entirely obvious at first glance, but there is another function that we must pay attention to: that is `free`.
+It's not entirely obvious at first glance, but there is another function that we must pay attention to: `free`.
 The `free` function presented in the above code listing does _not_ correspond to how memory is freed in Rust.
 That is because this code assumes that when we free code we are not running any of its members destructors.
 But we _do_ want to run our destructors.
 At least, we want to run the destructor _if_ the type is _not_ a `Gc`.
 We're going to have to add